ZeMingoh233/LasMonjas/README.md

 | Seal Number | How many vents can be sealed |

 **Additional Ability Notes:**
-- Seal vent happens after a meeting.
+- Ven seal happens after a meeting.
 - He can't seal the same vent multiple times.
 - A sealed vent can't be entered or exited, but can still be used as a tunnel.